docker-archive/classicswarm/docs/plan-for-production.md

 configure your firewalls and other network access control lists.

 - **Swarm manager.**
     - **Inbound 80/tcp (HTTP)**.
-This is allows `docker pull` commands to work.
-If you will be pulling from Docker Hub you will need to allow connections on port 80 from the internet.
+This allows `docker pull` commands to work.
+If you plan to pull images from Docker Hub, you must allow Internet connections through port 80.
     - **Inbound 2375/tcp**.
 This allows Docker Engine CLI commands direct to the Engine daemon.
     - **Inbound 3375/tcp**.
 This allows Engine CLI commands to the Swarm manager.
     - **Inbound 22/tcp**.
 This allows remote management via SSH
 - **Service Discovery**:
     - **Inbound 80/tcp (HTTP)**.
-This is allows `docker pull` commands to work.
-If you will be pulling from Docker Hub you will need to allow connections on port 80 from the internet.
+This allows `docker pull` commands to work.
+If you plan to pull images from Docker Hub, you must allow Internet connections through port 80.
     - **Inbound *Discovery service port***.
 This needs setting to the port that the backend discovery service listens on (consul, etcd, or zookeeper).
     - **Inbound 22/tcp**.
 This allows remote management via SSH
 - **Swarm nodes**:
     - **Inbound 80/tcp (HTTP)**.
-This is allows `docker pull` commands to work.
-If you will be pulling from Docker Hub you will need to allow connections on port 80 from the internet.
+This allows `docker pull` commands to work.
+If you plan to pull images from Docker Hub, you must allow Internet connections through port 80.
     - **Inbound 2375/tcp**.
 This allows Engine CLI commands direct to the Docker daemon.
     - **Inbound 22/tcp**.
 This allows remote management via SSH.
 - **Custom, cross-host container networks**: